Masmiseim36/nxpSDK/middleware/multicore/erpc/docs/eRPC-infrastructure.md

 #### *transports*
 Contains transport classes for the different methods of communication supported by eRPC.
 Transport classes connect eRPC applications with drivers for different transport mediums.
 Some transports are applicable only to host PCs, while others are applicable only to embedded or multicore systems.
-* Prototypes of functions for transport layers (which have to be declared for each transport medium that is used) are declared in the ``transport.h`` file.
+* Prototypes of functions for transport layers (which have to be declared for each transport medium that is used) are declared in the ``erpc_transport.h`` file.
 * Each transport layer needs to at least send and the receive implementation.
 Most transports have a corresponding C transport setup function in the setup/ folder.